 Though Apple doesn’t introduce any technology, it is a fact that Apple does it with greater perfection.
-This makes users believe that Apple is the first to introduce many mobile technologies.
-Android and Windows users see injustice as Apple is rewarded for reintroducing some technologies, which were already introduced by others.
+It makes users believe that Apple is the first to introduce many mobile technologies.
+Android and Windows users see injustice as Apple is rewarded for reintroducing some technologies already introduced by others.

 This perceived injustice fills people’s hearts with hate.

 Benefits to Apple

 Despite the countless trolls, abuses, and hate speeches from anti-Apple groups, Apple has recently become a $1 trillion company.
 It Means Apple has always remained calm and impartial of all that criticism.